-Federal or state properties such as refuges, sanctuaries, military installations, parks and historic sites posted to trespassing or hunting are closed to hunting wild turkeys.
+Federal or state properties such as refuges, sanctuaries, military installations, parks and historic sites posted no trespassing or hunting are closed to hunting wild turkeys.

 Exception: Portions of Des Lacs National Wildlife Refuge in Unit 51 and portions of J. Clark Salyer NWR in Unit 25 are open to spring wild turkey hunting.
 Contact refuge headquarters for details.
 All other NWRs are closed to spring wild turkey hunting.
-State school land is open to public access including hunting unless posted with State Land Department signs.
-Contact the State Land Department for additional information regarding state school lands.
+School trust lands are open to non-vehicular public access, including hunting, unless posted with ND Department of Trust Lands signs.
+The only established trails on Department of Trust Lands available for public use are those that are signed with Game and Fish Department trail markers.
+See the ND Department of Trust Lands hunting page at www.land.nd.gov/hunt for additional information.
 When hunting near the boundaries of closed refuges, sanctuaries, military installations, parks or historic sites, make sure you are familiar with any retrieval restrictions that may apply.

 License holders must accompany their wild turkey during transportation, except that it may be shipped by licensed public carrier in receipt of proper bill of lading.